Skip to navigation Skip to content

 • Requests to:

-• Delete Aged Care Funding Instrument (ACFI) appraisals and care assessment approvals must be directed to the Seniors and Ageing Branch for action.
+• delete Australian National Aged Care Classification (AN-ACC), Aged Care Funding Instrument (ACFI) appraisals and care assessment approvals must be directed to the Seniors and Ageing Branch for action.
 See Aged care records remediation for the process

 • Deleting permanent entry events where a previous respite entry was not coded is no longer required.
 The Aged Care Staff Portal will allow the respite entry to be coded in addition to the current permanent entry.
-See the Using the Aged Care Staff Portal to register residential entry events - (Service in Context) table for more details
+See Table 17 in Aged Care Staff Portal (ACSP) - Service in Context for more details

 Leave